eadf/boostvoronoi.rs/README.md

 cargo run --example fltk_gui
 ```
 * Mouse click to place new points.
-* Press and hold 'L' + mouse click to add single line.
+* Press and hold 'L' + mouse click to add a single line.
 * Press and hold 'S' + mouse click to add strings of lines.
 * Use mouse wheel to zoom.
 * Mouse click and drag to pan.